shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 ![Debugger](https://images.jointheleague.org/vscode/debug_bar.png)

-The red square will stop your program, and the creen reverse circle wil restart it.
+The red square will stop your program, and the green reverse circle wil restart it.
 The other buttons will let you step through the program.